 Any time before your flight is at leisure.
-You will be transferred from your hotel to the airport, according to the
+You will be transferred from your hotel to Shanghai Pudong or Shanghai Hongqiao Airport, according to the departure time of your international flight.

 Late check-out is not included.
 Additional nights' before and after your tour can be arranged.
 Please contact our Reservations team to book.